nuejs/nue/packages/nuejs.org/docs/custom-components.md

 ## Summary
-Nue opens the door to a new way of building web applications, allowing you to harness the power of Markdown extensions, server-side components, and client-side components—all with a simple and intuitive syntax.
+Nue opens the door to a new way of building web applications, allowing you to harness the power of Markdown extensions, server-side components, and client-side components — all with a simple and intuitive syntax.
 By focusing on an HTML-based approach, you can prioritize layout, structure, semantics, and accessibility, freeing yourself from the frustration of tangled JavaScript stack traces.